cruzmateus07/santander_project/docker/README.md

   * Relational database -> After being properly parsed, the logs were in a structured data format favoring a relational db
   * Cloud-friendly -> Since scability is one of the requirements

 # Current Features

-The solution, with 3 different distribution options, provides the analysis of a few indicators for the log file provided such as:
+The solution provides the analysis of a few indicators for the log file provided such as:
   * Top 10 Client IPs based on access numbers
   * Top 6 accessed endpoints (disregarding the ones that are files)
   * Distinct Client IPs